Kyŏng Taesŭng: Rivalry with Yi Ŭimin

 Given his noble background, Kyŏng Taesŭng likely could not tolerate such individuals—especially since they had driven the post-revolt changes.
 Kyŏng Taesŭng also rejected those lacking education or strategy—often men from humble backgrounds who had risen after the revolt.
 One example is Yi Yŏngjin, who had once made a living fishing but suffered politically under Kyŏng Taesŭng.
 Another was Yi Ŭimin, a towering man of humble origins whom Kyŏng Taesŭng declared his intent to eliminate Yi Ŭimin, calling him the king's murderer.

 Yi had risen through slaughter during the 1170 coup.
 When Kyŏng's coup occurred, Yi panicked and fled to his hometown of Gyeongju to gather troops.
-Later, while serving on the northern frontier, he mistakenly heard that Kyŏng had died and rejoiced, saying, “I meant to kill him but someone did it first!”
+Later, while serving on the northern frontier, he mistakenly heard that Kyŏng had died and rejoiced, saying, "I meant to kill him but someone did it first!"
 Kyŏng, upon hearing this, held a grudge, and Yi, fearing for his life, feigned illness and retreated to his hometown, Gyeongju.

 Ultimately, though Kyŏng Taesŭng declared his intent to punish Yi Ŭimin, he failed to act.
 He appeared more passive than aggressive toward his enemies—likely because they had grown too powerful.
-Even during his regime, men like Ch'oe Sebo and Cho Wŏnjŏng, who shared Yi Ŭimin’s political traits, held high office.
+Even during his regime, men like Ch'oe Sebo and Cho Wŏnjŏng, who shared Yi Ŭimin's political traits, held high office.
 Thus, his condemnation of Yi Ŭimin as a regicide and rejection of unlearned men reflect his underlying hostility toward the political rise of the lower-class military elite.
 But power had already begun to tilt toward those who had played active roles in the military revolt.

 Rebellions

 Kyŏng became increasingly brutal and insecure during his rule, that he constantly had people patrol the streets.
 He dispatched agents to monitor rumors and imprisoning and interrogating people even based on them.
 He even frequently staged purges and using harsh punishments.

-During his time in power, lawlessness spread under the Tobang followers, and frequent uprisings occurred, even by close allies like Hŏ Sŭng and Kim Kwangnip who had helped him and had played major roles in overthrowing Chŏng Chung-bu's faction who began to abuse their newfound power, resulting in social disorder.
+During his time in power, lawlessness spread under the Tobang followers, and frequent uprisings occurred, even by close allies like Hŏ Sŭng and Kim Kwangnip who had helped him and had played major roles in overthrowing Chŏng Chungbu's faction who began to abuse their newfound power, resulting in social disorder.
 In 1181, when Han Sinch'ung, Ch'ae Injŏng, and Pak Tonsun, who had served as taejŏng (隊正 — a military rank), attempted a rebellion, he exiled them to islands.

 Aftermath

 Kyŏng Taesŭng died young, at 30.
-After dreaming of Chŏng Chung-bu scolding him with a sword, he fell ill and died—unable to overcome his lasting anxiety about his political enemies.
+After dreaming of Chŏng Chungbu scolding him with a sword, he fell ill and died—unable to overcome his lasting anxiety about his political enemies.
 His death brought widespread mourning.
 Since his rule went against the prevailing trends, harsh measures alone could not change the course of history.
 After Kyŏng's death, his Tobang was quickly disbanded.
 Kim Chagyŏk, its commander, accused its members of plotting rebellion.
 Under torture, many were executed or exiled.
 Kyŏng's faction was completely destroyed.

 Fearing Yi Ŭimin might rebel, King Myeongjong sent envoys to placate him and summoned him to the capital, where he eventually succeeded Kyŏng as military ruler.